Why OEM Marketing Programs Limit Dealership Growth

 OEM Campaigns Don’t Optimize for Local Performance

 A critical issue with automotive OEM advertising programs is that they are not designed for dealership-level optimization.
-OEM campaigns are built around national or regional strategies, not the specific conditions of your market.
+OEM campaigns are typically built around broad national or regional strategies, rather than being tailored to the unique conditions of an individual dealership’s market.

 Compliance vs Performance: The Hidden Conflict